 If you’re overseas during the 6 Nations you won’t be able to watch the rugby via BBC iPlayer and ITV Hub like you can in the UK.
-This is because the content on BBC and ITV geo-blocked their content.
+This is because the BBC and ITV both geo-blocked their content.
 Which means internet users from other countries can’t access it.
 Fortunately, there’s an easy workaround though.
 Keep reading to find out how to watch the 6 Nations abroad 2020.

 How to watch 6 Nations abroad: Quick guide

 Below you’ll find an in-depth guide covering the hows and whys of why you can’t watch the 6 Nations abroad.
 But if you just want a quick fix, here’s the secret.

 - We recommend ExpressVPN (£5.85/month) or Ivacy (£1.73/month)

 - Download and install the VPN app on your device

 - Connect to a server in the UK

 - Go to BBC iPlayer or ITV Hub

 A VPN lets you spoof your IP address to a UK one (from anywhere in the world).
 Which is exactly what you need as BBC iPlayer and ITV only work with UK IPs (internet connections).